paradoxinversion/react-starter/README.md

 ```

 This will bundle your files at `<projectRoot>/dist/bundle.js`. `index.html` already references this location, allowing you build and open `index.html` without having to start the server.
 Note that there are no optimizations in place at this time.

+#### Additional Credits
+The swiss army knife svg is by [Delapouite](http://game-icons.net/delapouite/originals/swiss-army-knife.html) under CC BY 3.0